NURSE'S OFFICE

 Illinois State School Code requires that all students have a current physical and complete immunization record.

 The school nurse will administer medication when the appropriate medication form and properly contained medication is supplied and stored in the nurse's office.
-The school nurse retains authority to exercise medical judgment in the best interest of the student in each individual case.
+The school nurse retains the authority to exercise medical judgment in the best interest of the student in each case.
 The school district retains the right to reject requests for the administration of medication.

 Vision and hearing screening will be provided annually for all new students, special education students, and any students referred by their teachers.
 Vision screening is not a substitute for a complete eye and vision examination by an eye doctor.
 Your child is not required to undergo vision screening if an optometrist or ophthalmologist has completed and signed a report indicating that an eye examination has been administered within the previous 12 months.